ferrats-fr/ferrats-fr.github.io/_pages/region.md

 {% include toc %}

+Cap Corse is one of the most
+unspoiled regions of the whole Isle of Beauty.

-Some call Corsica “A Mountain in the Sea”.
+Corsica is “a Mountain in the Sea”.
 Of anywhere in Corsica, it’s Cap Corse in the extreme north of the island that merits the name.
 This peninsula is 40km long and 15km wide.
 In the middle runs a ridge, with Mont Stello rising to 1307m.
-Cap Corse is one of the most unspoiled regions of the whole Isle of Beauty.

 There are 25 beaches in Cap Corse, the sandy beaches being concentrated on the east coast near our house (Pietracorbara, Cagnano,